brookefitzgerald/visualizing_program_evolution/README.md

 # data-optim

-A Clojure app to ... well, that part is up to you.
+A Clojure app to visualize the evolution of a program as it evolves to better fit itself to data.

-## Usage

-FIXME